Distributional Adversarial Loss: Experiments

 \paragraph{Results} We can consistently match and outperform the benchmark by some percentage points in accuracy, even when the majority vote is taken over $30$ trials for the benchmark, by just using $11$ models with pre-fixed random filters.
 We tabulate the results in \cref{tab:model_performance_comparison} below.
 Further plots detailing the results for varying number of trials can be found in the appendix.

-\paragraph{Conclusion} We studied the new notion of distributional adversarial loss and proved generalization guarantees for it.
-This notion of adversarial loss unifies two methods for effectively weakening an adversary, adding noise to the input and input discretization.
+\paragraph{Conclusion} We studied the new notion of distributional adversarial loss and proved generalization guarantees for it, and showed how it derives sample complexity bounds for randomized smoothing methods.
 Furthermore, we show a general derandomization technique which preserves the extent of a randomized classifier's robustness and certification.
 In terms of further directions, as highlighted in Section \ref{sec:derandomization}, it is intriguing to explore the impact of employing pre-fixed randomness in the derandomization process, during training.
 Does this contribute to enhanced robustness?
 Our experiments, which incorporate random projection filters, provide some supporting evidence for this notion.
-Consequently, it prompts further examination across a spectrum of empirically or certifiably robust models.